A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

-From \cref{fig:5,fig:6}, we observe that an RSVD-CUR method consistently performs better than a CUR scheme.
-In particular, from the classification results using single views, the RSVD-CUR significantly improves the worse CUR single view results, as seen in \cref{fig:5}.
+} From the results, we observe that a QDEIM-RSVD-ID method consistently performs better than a QDEIM-ID scheme.
+In particular, from the classification results using single views, the QDEIM-RSVD-ID significantly improves the worse QDEIM-ID single view results, as seen in columns 3 and 4 of \cref{fig:5}.
 We notice that using information from multiple views indeed reduces the classification test error rate.
-Furthermore, in \cref{fig:6}, we observe that feature fusion from an RSVD-CUR approximation gives the least test error rate compared with the two other approaches involving the CUR scheme, i.e., method (iii) and (iv).
+Furthermore, in \cref{fig:6}, we observe that feature fusion from a QDEIM-type RSVD-ID approximation usually gives the least test error rate compared with the two other approaches involving the QDEIM-ID scheme, i.e., method (iii) and (iv).